daostack/DAOstack-Hackers-Kit/starter-template/README.md

 # DAOstack Starter Template

 This is a basic template you can use for kickstarting your project using the DAOstack platform.
-Here you can find the basic structue for using Arc to build your project.
+Here you can find the basic structure for using Arc to build your project.

 # How to get started: